Degu Tunnels – wooden tunnels, willow tunnels, cork & soft tunnels

 - Delivery from our own stock

-Flexible willow bridge measuring approx. 28 × 17 cm.
-Can be used as a bridge, tunnel, hiding place, stepping stone, or small landscaping wall for small rodents.
+Flexible willow bridge in multiple sizes.
+Can be used as a bridge, tunnel, shelter, stepping stone, or natural barrier for rodents and rabbits.

 Read moreLarge flexible willow bridge of approx. 65 × 40 cm for rats, guinea pigs, rabbits, chinchillas, degus, and ferrets.
 Can be used as a bridge, tunnel, hiding place, or gnawing material.